stefanuebe/vaadin-fullcalendar/README.md

 Resource resource = new Resource(null, s, color);
 calendar.addResource(resource);

+// When we want to link an entry with a resource, we need to use ResourceEntry
+// (a subclass of Entry)
 ResourceEntry entry = new ResourceEntry(null, title, start.atStartOfDay(), start.plusDays(days).atStartOfDay(), true, true, color, "Some description...");
 entry.setResource(resource);
 calendar.addEntry(entry);